 5. Your book cover is not that appealing.
 Sorry.

-You tried to save money and made your book yourself in Word, Paint or on Canva.
+You tried to save money and made your book yourself in Word or Paint.
 Or perhaps you had a friend or relative do it for you for free.

 Ask friends or family to do the same.

-This is a passage from another article on our site referring to analysing book covers.
+Here is a passage from another article on our site referring to analyzing book covers.
 The whole article is here.

 Your book cover

 You know you need a great book cover and probably have one.
-But have you considered that the colour or font might be a problem?
+But have you considered that the color or font might be a problem?

-Look at the top ranking books in certain genres.
-You will see that there is often a commonality about colours.
-For instance, science fiction books are generally dark, and very often blue.
+Look at the top-ranking books in specific genres.
+You will see that there is often a commonality about colors.
+Science fiction books are generally dark and very often blue.

-For romance, pastel colours are predominant.
-For mystery and thriller, heavy and dark, with black shades are common.
+With romance covers, pastel colors are predominant.
+For mystery and thriller, heavy and dark, with black shades, are common.

 Compare your cover with the 50 top-selling titles in your genre.
 See if you can make your cover better suited to what readers expect.